canopas/flutter-developer-roadmap-2023/README.md

 ### Practical 10
 #### Develop RecipeLister application
-* Implement  app with two Screens - Home & detail fragment
+* Implement  app with two Screens - Home & detail.
 * On the Home fragment add RecyclerView to display the list of recipes.
   - Each list item should show the recipe name and a short description.
   - Tapping a recipe should open Detail Fragment.